 • Weber, Gregor J.M.
 Johannes Vermeer: Faith, Light and Reflection.
 Rotterdam: nai010 Publishers, 2023.

-Rediscovery & Thorè- Bürger
+Rediscovery and Thorè- Bürger

 Recent research has shed much light on Vermeer's artistic reputation both before and after his rediscovery in the 1850s by Thorè- Bürger (Thèophile Thorè 1807–1869).
 His article "Van der Meer de Delft"(Gazette des Beaux-Arts 21, 1886) founded the basis for further Vermeer studies.